 Kenya Grand Safari - Stay At Treetops

-Tour Highlights And InclusionsEnjoy three game drives in the Samburu National Reserve - home to reticulated giraffes
+Three game drives in the Samburu National Reserve

-Spend two nights - and enjoy three game drives - in the famed Maasai Mara National Reserve
+Three game drives in the famed Maasai Mara National Reserve

 Return flights to Nairobi

-Fully escorted by a friendly, experienced drivers and safari guides
+Fully escorted by friendly, experienced drivers and safari guides

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day OneFly overnight from the UK to Nairobi.
+Day 1Fly overnight from the UK to Nairobi.

-Day ThreeToday is spent in the wonders of the reserve.
-Choose morning and afternoon drives, returning for lunch, or spend the full day out, taking a packed lunch provided by the lodge, before enjoying a second evening at Samburu.
+Day 4You'll spend today in the reserve.
+Choose morning and afternoon drives, and return to your lodge for lunch, or spend the whole day out on safari, taking a packed lunch with you.

-Day NineAfter an early breakfast, transfer back to Jomo Kenyatta International Airport for your return flight to the UK, arriving late this afternoon.
+Day 9After an early breakfast, transfer to the airport to check in for your flight home, which arrives back in the UK late the same afternoon.
 Back to top

 Small group toursGroup sizes on each departure of this tour are restricted to a maximum of 24 people.
 The usual group size is between 16 and 20, with most travel undertaken in smaller six-seater vehicles meaning you can enjoy experiences and encounters (and in some cases even stay in wonderful little places) that are denied to larger groups.

-Hotel transfer timesThe transfer time from the airport to your hotel is approximately five hours.
+Hotel transfer timesThe transfer time from the airport to your hotel is approximately 3 hours.